Włodowice, Silesian Voivodeship

 Włodowice (ולודובייץ) is a town in Zawiercie County, Silesian Voivodeship, in southern Poland.
 It is the seat of the gmina (administrative district) called Gmina Włodowice.
-It lies approximately 7 km north of Zawiercie and 47 km north-east of the regional capital Katowice.
 The town has a population of 5,700.

 It is best known for its centre.
 The main road leading through Włodowice is Żarecka Street.
 The town has a Baroque church of St. Bartholomew and ruins of the Baroque Włodowice Palace.
 Włodowice is located in the middle of the Jura Krakowsko-Częstochowska region, best known for its limestone rocks, such as those of the nearby village of Rzędkowice, carved on the seafloor millions of years ago.

 Włodowice has a long and rich history.
 Even though the town now lies in Silesian Voivodeship, it belongs to historical Lesser Poland, and was a town from mid-14th century to 1870.

 Name

 First mentioned as Wlodowycze, in a document of Bishop of Kraków Iwo Odrowąż (1220).
 In the 1470s, Jan Długosz spelled the name Wlodowicze and Wlodowycza, while during World War II, the village was Germanized into Woldenstein.

 The name probably comes from old Polish given name Wlodowuj.